skratchdot/skratchdot.com/projects/index.md

 - [framecapture](/projects/framecapture/) - Take a screenshot of a portion of your screen, and add a border to it in one swoop.

+- [npm-dview](/projects/npm-dview/) - A command line tool for comparing a package.json file's
+  dependency version numbers with the latest remote version number.

 - [riff-wav-for-java](/projects/riff-wav-for-java/) - This EMF based project was created to allow the reading and writing of .wav files in Java.
 It attempts to read in well-known RIFF chunks, and provide an API for reading/manipulating those chunks.